 Open since 2006, the Czech Inn is a luxury hostel located just outside the tourist district of Prague.
 Housed in a 19th-century Art Nouveau building, this gorgeous property features a range of room types – from stunning private apartments to a 34-bed dorm room – plus a bar and stylish cafe.
-I stayed here for 2 nights in November 2017 and this is my review of my visit.
-To give you a real feel for the hostel, I’ve included my own video above and plus a mixture pictures, including the hostel’s and my own.
-If you find my Czech Inn Prague review helpful, be sure to leave me a comment below and let me know! 👇
+I stayed here for two nights in November 2017 and this is my review of my visit.
+To give you a real feel for the hostel, I’ve included my own video above and plus a mixture of pictures, including the hostel’s and my own.

 As Prague isn’t a huge city, Vinohrady is easily accessible from the centre of town.
 There are multiple tram lines that stop right outside the Czech Inn, that can whisk you into the city within 15 minutes.
 Alternatively, if you love walking everywhere (like me), it’s an easy 30-minute stroll.
 Like everything in Prague, public transport is very cheap: a one-way tram ticket is 24 CZK (currently about 80p GBP/$1.15 USD) and a one-day ticket is 110 CZK (currently about £3.80 GBP/$5.30 USD).
 Uber is also really cheap here too.
 So even though the Czech Inn isn’t in the heart of Prague 1, the cost of travel adds very little to your stay.